Zhenyu0012/LeetCode/518. Coin Change II/README.md

 <p align="center"> IMPLEMENTATION </p>

-In my recursive implementation, I will use a list `choices` to trace every picked denomination and add it to a set `uchoices` whenever it forms a unique combination.
+In my recursive implementation, I use list `choices` to trace picked denominations and add it to set `uchoices` whenever it forms a unique combination.
 Unfortunately, since a set object only accepts immutable objects, I have to convert `choices` to a string object, which causes checking the uniqueness of a combination to be an $O(n)$ operation.

 ```python
 class Solution(object):